operio-dev/operio-whitepaper/docs/02_market_problem.md

 This creates a unique market position: established vendors cannot disrupt themselves, while new entrants cannot scale to enterprise requirements.
 Operio occupies the sweet spot: AGI-native architecture with enterprise-grade operational understanding.

+The recent success of general-purpose AGI agents like Manus AI and the open-source adoption of Suna (10,000+ GitHub stars) validates that the technology is mature and the market is ready.
+However, both solutions are general-purpose platforms that lack the domain-specific intelligence required for enterprise-critical business operations.
+This validates our thesis that the market needs ERP-specific AGI solutions rather than generic automation tools.

 ### The M&A Validation Signal

 The M&A landscape provides compelling validation of this market opportunity.
 While Salesforce acquired Tableau for $15.7 billion and Microsoft paid $26.2 billion for LinkedIn to capture data and productivity workflows, no major acquisition has targeted the AGI-native ERP space.